Safe third country

 Croatian Law Centre Visit Website

-The applicant will be informed timely of the application of the safe third country concept, so that he or she is able to challenge this in view of the specific characteristics of his or her personal circumstances.
+The applicant will be informed timely of the application of the safe third country concept, so that he or she is able to challenge it in view of the specific characteristics of his or her personal circumstances.

-The LITP also provides a definition of the concept of safe European third country.[2]
+The Ministry has an obligation to regularly inform the European Commission about the countries to which the concept of safe third country has been applied.
+According to the Ministry of Interior, in 2023 the concept of safe third country has not been applied.[2]The LITP also provides a definition of the concept of safe European third country.[3]
 It defines the latter as a country that has ratified and applies the provisions of the 1951 Refugee Convention and the European Convention for the Protection of Human Rights and Fundamental Freedoms (ECHR), including standards on effective remedy, and has established an effective procedure for the approval of protection pursuant to the 1951 Convention.
 It shall be determined whether the conditions have been met for the application of the concept of European safe third country for each application individually, assessing whether a country meets the above-mentioned conditions.
 The application of an applicant who entered Croatian territory unlawfully from a European safe third country shall be dismissed taking into account respect for the principle of non-refoulement, and the special circumstances of a humanitarian or political character, as well as the rules of international public law.
-The applicant must be informed in a timely manner of the application of the European safe third country concept, so that he/she is able to challenge this in view of his/her personal circumstances.
-If the Ministry of Interior dismisses the application of the European safe third country concept, it shall issue the applicant with a document in the language of the European safe third country, informing the state bodies of that country that the application has not been examined in substance in Croatia.
+The applicant must be informed in a timely manner of the application of the European safe third country concept, so that he/she is able to challenge it in view of his/her personal circumstances.
+If the Ministry of Interior dismisses the application of the European safe third country concept, it shall issue the applicant a document in the language of the European safe third country, informing the State bodies of that country that the application has not been examined in substance in Croatia.
 In addition, the Ministry of Interior must regularly inform the European Commission about the countries to which the concept of European safe third country has been applied.

 [1] Article 45 LITP.